fibbojs/fibbo/docs/api/2d/classes/FLight.md

 > **scene**: [`FScene`](FScene.md)

-Scene the light is in.
+The scene the light is attached to.

 #### Overrides